camunda-community-hub/zeebe-test-container/README.md

 In order to build from source, you will need to install maven 3.6+.
 You can find more about it on the [maven homepage](https://maven.apache.org/users/index.html).

 To build the project, you will need a JDK 17 installed locally.
-Note however that the `core` module is targeting Java 8 for compatibility purposes, and as such the CI pipeline will run the tests for this module using Temurin JDK 8.
+Note however that the `core` and `engine` modules are targeting Java 8 for compatibility purposes, and we must ensure that we maintain compatibility.
+To do this, the CI pipeline will run the tests using Java 8.

 Finally, you will need to [install Docker](https://docs.docker.com/get-docker/) on your local machine.